melowntech/vts-browser-js/README.md

 # VTS Browser JS

-The VTS Browser JS is a *JavaScript WebGL 3D maps rendering engine* used and developed by Melown SE (http://melown.com) in their products.
+The VTS Browser JS is a *JavaScript WebGL 3D maps rendering engine* used and developed by Melown Technologies SE (http://melown.com) in their products.

 The build system uses [webpack module bundler](http://webpack.github.io/).
 Typical development cycle starts with `npm install` for installation of